northeastern-datalab/anyk-code/Experiments/VLDB20/README.md

 To run the experiments, navigate to `Synthetic_data/psql` and use the `run_*` scripts (`run_and_plot.sh` will also execute those).
 To get the median timings, you can use `Synthetic_data/psql/report_median.py`.

+### Repeating the Experiments
+Directories `Synthetic_data` and `Real_data` contain `run_*` bash scripts that produce the synthetic data, run the experiments, and store the timing measurements in an `outputs/` directory.
+For the real datasets, you first need to execute `Real_data/create_input.sh` that preprocesses the data in a format readable by the program.
+Each directory also contains a `do_plots.sh` script that generates the figures of the paper in the `plots/` directory.

+All that is automated by simply running `run_and_plot.sh` in the current directory.

+Running all the iterations required to minimize the variance and obtain the same figures as in the paper will take many days.
+To get some quick results, fewer iterations can be run by appropriately modifying `execution_parameters.sh`.